senthenastydynast2/Woggy/README.md

 Each tile in Woggy scores the same amount as it does in an official Scrabble board * 10.
 For example, E = 10, F = 40, Q = 100, etc. In its pure form, the word SQUADS would be worth 160 points.

 The main difference in scoring is that longer words now have a much higher weight to them due to **score multipliers**.
 The longer the word, the higher the score multiplier (as opposed to a measly flat bonus the original Boggle grants).
-This is a great implementation for those who love to seek long words in the board, and it properly compensates players who have the skill required to find such long words.
+This is a great implementation for those who love to seek long words in the board, and it properly compensates players who have the skill required to find them.
 Here is how much each word is affected by its length:

 <div align="center">